Rupert Murdoch is addicted to media and politics. He will be continually looking over Lachlan’s shoulder.

 On page 314 of his book, Tiffen recounts that.
 ‘Bruce Guthrie, Associate Editor of the Melbourne Herald, asked Murdoch at a “Confab” at Aspen, Colorado, in June 1988 “Do you have an ethical framework at all at the London Sun”.’
 Tiffen records that Murdoch turned ‘red with anger’, and said to Cowley,’ I see we have a Fairfax wanker in our midst’ It was not a good career move for Guthrie.

 Murdoch boastfully and recklessly told Thomas Kiernan in “Citizen Murdoch” ‘You tell these bloody politicians whatever they want to hear and once the deal is done you don’t worry about it” (Tiffen p 185).
 News Corp trifles with the truth.
 Murdoch told the Leveson Enquiry ‘I have never asked a PM for anything’.
 Only the most naïve and partisan would believe that.
-I know he asked Prime Minister Whitlam to be appointed Australian High Commissioner in London.
+I know he asked Prime Minister Whitlam that he be appointed Australian High Commissioner in London.
 I know because I was the intermediary.
 It’s true but Murdoch denies it

 There is no doubt that Murdoch does inspire the loyalty of staff.
 They are usually well paid and provided they remain loyal, they will prosper.
+They are astute mind readers.
 We see that time and time again.
 However, many people with the ability or a point of view don’t stay for long – either by their own choice or through dismissal.
 Andrew Neil, the Editor of the Sunday Times commented that ‘During the eleven years I was editor Rupert fired or eased out every Chief Executive of real talent or independent mindset ….
 [Murdoch] has never expressed regret about those he has axed and has repeatedly said that every individual can be replaced’ Tiffen p.298.